RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

    where $$\alpha_t = \exp\bigl(-\frac{1}{4}a(1-t)^2 - \tfrac{1}{2}b(1-t)\bigr)$$, and $$a=19.9,b=0.1$$ by default.

 Different methods employ these or other interpolation schemes.
 One might suspect that such choices, by influencing the learned RF velocity, must be finalized during training, because the velocity field could significantly affect inference performance and speed.
-However, as we will show, this need not be the case.
+However, this need not be the case.

-In this blog, we'll show that—under mild constraints on the interpolation scheme—it is possible to convert between those different interpolation schemes *after* training, at inference time.
-Moreover, we demonstrate that these interpolations yield essentially *equivalent* Rectified Flow dynamics and identical couplings.
-Thus, it suffices to adopt a simple interpolation, such as the straight line $$X_t = t X_1 + (1-t) X_0$$, and later recover all other interpolation paths through simple transformations.
+In this blog, we show that if two interpolation processes are pointwise transformable in a suitable sense, then they would induce essentially *equivalent* rectified flow dynamics and identical couplings.
+In particular, all affine interpolations are pointwise transformable to one other.
+Thus, it suffices to adopt a simple interpolation, such as the straight line $$X_t = t X_1 + (1-t) X_0$$, and later recover all affine interpolation through simple transformations.
 This flexibility shifts our attention to the sampling stage, where different interpolation schemes can be freely adopted, while their differences remain relatively minor during training.

 ## Point-wisely Transformable Interpolations